 Conclusion: Writing the WashU Essays

-The purpose of these essays is to provide another dimension to you as an applicant than the obligatory application essay and resume.
-If there is something you are passionate about, this is the opportunity to let the admissions committee know.
+The purpose of these essays is to provide another dimension to you as an applicant than the obligatory application essay.
+Thus, if there is something you are passionate about, this is the opportunity to let the admissions committee know.